jamesleelucky/SfM-Based-NeRF-for-VR-Defense-Simulation/README.md

-# SfM-Based NeRF for VR Defense Simulation

-# NeRF-Based Corner Wall Reconstruction for VR Navigation
+# SfM and NeRF-Based Corner Wall Reconstruction for VR Navigation

 This project reconstructs a real-world corner wall from monocular video using Structure-from-Motion and NeRF, extracts geometric structure from learned density, and deploys the resulting environment as a walkable VR scene in Unity.